21st Century Essays

 38 b&w photographs

-A new series from The Ohio State University Press, 21st Century Essays will be a vehicle to discover, publish, and promote some of the most daring, ingenious, and artistic new nonfiction.
-This is the first and only major series that announces its focus on the essay, a genre whose plasticity, timelessness, popularity, and centrality to nonfiction writing will make it instantly important in the field of nonfiction literature, with books that use words as artistic medium, appealing to the literary, academic, and trade audiences.
-In addition to publishing the most interesting and innovative books of essays by American writers, the series will publish extraordinary international essayists and reprint works by neglected or forgotten essayists, voices that deserve to be heard, revived, and reprised.
-Beginning in its second year, the series will hold an open contest for a book prize, to be named The Gournay Prize.
+A new series from The Ohio State University Press, 21st Century Essays is a vehicle to discover, publish, and promote some of the most daring, ingenious, and artistic new nonfiction.
+This is the first and only major series that announces its focus on the essay, a genre whose plasticity, timelessness, popularity, and centrality to nonfiction writing make it instantly important in the field of nonfiction literature, with books that use words as artistic medium, appealing to literary, academic, and trade audiences.

-21st Century Essays will be a major addition to the possibilities of contemporary literary nonfiction, focusing on that central, frequently chimerical, and invariably supple form: The Essay.
+21st Century Essays is a major addition to the possibilities of contemporary literary nonfiction, focusing on that central, frequently chimerical, and invariably supple form: The Essay.

 For more information about the series or submitting a proposal contact: Kristen Elias Rowley, OSU Press Editor-in-Chief.
-Submissions to the series will be accepted March 1 - April 30.
-(Download series flyer)
+Submissions to the series and to The Gournay Prize will be accepted annually March 1 - April 30.

 About the Series Editors